ceylon/ceylon-examples-javafx/README.md

   'Run ... with fat-jar', or
 - select the example's `run()` method in Eclipse and 'Run As > Ceylon Java Application Packaged As Fat Jar'.

+## Assembling and running a Ceylon assembly

+To assemble a Ceylon assembly archive, type:

+    ./ceylonb assemble example.javafx.xxxx

+Then run it using:

+    ./ceylonb run --assembly example.javafx.xxxx-1.0.0.cas